rajware/rajware.github.io/content/services/individual-training/course-catalog/index.md

 O1 --> H0
 ```

-How to plan your technology foundation?
+__How to plan your technology foundation?__

 Quite simple, just follow the flowchart.
 The courses are designed to be building blocks in understanding the devops lifecycle.

-For example, if you are a Node.js developer and are looking at building and packaging applications, you would start with signing up for Understanding Containers <Insert code link here>, then learn Building Container Images for Node.js.
-To learn deploying, you are required to start with Understanding Orchestration and then move to Designing Orchestratble Applications for Node.js and finally learn Understanding Helm Charts.
+For example, if you are a Node.js developer and are looking at building and packaging applications, you would start with signing up for _Understanding Containers_ <Insert code link here>, then learn _Building Container Images_.
+To learn deploying, you are required to start with _Understanding Orchestration_ and then move to _Designing Orchestratble Applications_ and finally learn _Understanding Helm Charts_.

-If you are not a developer?
+__If you are not a developer?__

 Still, follow the flowchart.
 The course flow is planned to help non-developers such as architects, system administrators and anyone managing application deployments.

-For example, if you are a system administrator and are required to manage deployment of your in-house or client applications, you would start with Understanding Containers, then learn Understanding Orchestration and finally, Understanding Helm Charts.
+For example, if you are a system administrator and are required to manage deployment of your in-house or client applications, you would start with _Understanding Containers_, then learn _Understanding Orchestration_ and finally, _Understanding Helm Charts_.

-Why should you choose our trainings?
+__Why should you choose our trainings?__
+* Short, concept-level trainings that you can learn in one or two sittings.
+* Practical, industry-relevant examples and code, all open source that you can download and play with.
+* Courses carefully designed to help you apply concepts as you learn.

-What sets this set of trainings apart from others?
+__What sets this set of trainings apart from others?__

+* __Going beyond surface level knowledge__ - Our trainings are focused, comprehensive, drill-down at times that can help you avoid common mistakes while working with tools.
+* __Version updates and releases are accommodated__ - Our training content is based on official documentation, so we keep up with the version updates.
+* __Wider scope for learners to become experts__ - Learning path to specific area of interest is clearly given so that you can pick and choose the tools and technologies that fit your tech needs.